The Sensorimotor Rhythm (SMR) is a brainwave frequency between 12-15 Hz, which sits along the borderline between alpha and beta waves.

 While some people find they aren’t effective at all, many others find them extremely effective so it’s best to take a do-it-yourself approach exploring the different brain wave frequencies and what they can do for your focus and attention to see for yourself.

-I have found that listening to binaural beats tuned between 12-15 Hz in the sensorimotor rhythm to be extremely effective for improving my ability to stay focused and concentrate for long periods of time.
+I have found listening to binaural beats tuned between 12-15 Hz in the sensorimotor rhythm to be extremely effective for improving my ability to stay focused and concentrate for long periods of time.

-I also find them effective for training the single-minded focus necessary to drop into the flow state, which emerges when we go deeper into alpha brain waves.
+I also find them effective for training the single-minded focus necessary to drop into the flow state, which emerges when we go deeper into relaxed alpha brain waves.

 Try These SMR Binaural Beats: